 But where possible we designed our DIY campervan so that you didn’t have to move things to get to something else.
 Especially for frequent use things, i.e. a motorhome refrigerator.

 12V Compressor Fridge

-So this is in our book, is ideally what you want.
+A compressor fridge is, in our book, ideally what you want.
 But unless you’re already a fridge aficionado, you may be wondering what does that actually mean?
 We’ll do our best to explain.

 Also known as a 2 way fridge, these types of camper fridges run off either a 12/24V DC battery supply or a 110-240V AC mains supply.
 Meaning there’s 2 ways of powering the small compressor unit that cools the fridge.

-In contrast, you have 3 way absorption fridges which also run on LPG.
-Absorption Fridges rely on a gas flow heat exchange.
+In contrast, you have 3 way absorption fridges which also run on LPG from a campervan gas system.
+Absorption fridges rely on a gas flow heat exchange.
 They are more complicated to install, must have a gas drop out vent and need to remain level to function properly.